chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 curl -s -H "api-token: $TOKEN" -X PUT --data "@config.json" https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/config
 ```

-If you wish to configure a specific endpoint only, you can specify the `job_settings` for that data type and configure it using data types sub-resource.
+If you wish to configure a specific endpoint, you can specify the `job_settings` for that data type and configure it using data types sub-resource.
 For example, if you want to configure compliance settings, create a smaller JSON payload:

 ```json